• Skip to primary navigation

 • If you’re visiting between June and November, remember that this is the height of hurricane season which means you’ll need to take the necessary precautions.

-• Many tourists like to compare Montego vs Negril to reduce the probability of petty crime.
+• Some of the tourists I met along my travels spent time comparing Montego Bay vs Negril to try to reduce the probability of petty crime.

 Solo Travel in Jamaica